imrafaelmerino/vertx-values/docs/README.md

 ## <a name="exp"><a/> Explanation

-Every type (_Integer_, _String_, _JsonObject_, _JsonArray_, _Buffer_ etc.) that can be sent
+Every type (_Integer_, _String_, _JsonObject_, _JsonArray_, _Buffer_, etc.) that can be sent
 across the Event Bus has an associated [MessageCodec](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/MessageCodec.html).
-A MessageCodec is the place where it's defined how to serialize and deserialize messages.
+A MessageCodec is where it's defined how to serialize and deserialize messages.
 A third method called _transform_ is also implemented in this class.
 When a verticle sends a message to the EB, Vertx intercepts that message and calls its codecs _transform_ method.

 Go to the source package [io.vertx.core.eventbus.impl.codecs](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/impl/codecs/package-frame.html) to check out what types Vertx supports.
-The good thing is that you can define your own codecs to send messages of new types to the EB.
+The good thing is that you can define your codecs to send messages of new types to the EB.

 The default JSONs implemented in Vertx with **Jackson**, [JsonObject](https://vertx.io/docs/apidocs/io/vertx/core/json/JsonObject.html) and